PKNS FC takeover ensures better youth development and use of resources, insists Selangor FA | Goal.com

 Club secretary-general Johan Kamal Hamidon two weeks ago confirmed to the media that the plan will go ahead, and while it has drawn support from observers, there are members of the Malaysian football fraternity who disagree with it too, such as Malaysian legend Santokh Singh, who had featured for both sides during his playing days.

-In the statement issued on Tuesday, the Red Giants denied that they were simply pushing for the takeover in order to secure a bigger share of the annual funding granted by the Selangor state government.
+In the press statement that was issued on Tuesday, the Red Giants denied that they were simply pushing for the takeover in order to secure a bigger share of the annual football funding granted by the Selangor state government.

 "We believe that if this consolidation happens, we have a huge responsibility not just to deliver results, but also build a strong platform for youth players to excel and succeed in becoming top Malaysian talents.
 This isn't about FAS alone, it is about revamping the football landscape in the state to ensure a higher chances of success in the future.